 Saturated fat: 1g

 These cheesecake-stuffed strawberries provide all the decadence of cheesecake without the caloric punch.
 With less than 17 calories per strawberry, you can savor the sweetness without breaking your diet.
-These sweet treats only require five ingredients, which is convenient for pulling together a quick and simple dessert.
+These sweet treats only require five ingredients, making them a convenient and simple dessert.

 - 1/8 tsp vanilla extract